 This example verifies that the web server responds with content containing “Acme Inc”.
 If the check fails, it retries up to 5 times with 1 second between attempts.

 Health checks using goss_rules embed Goss validation rules directly in the manifest.
-This allows you to validate system state – running services, listening ports, file contents, HTTP responses, and more – without writing external check scripts.
+This validates system state, including running services, listening ports, file contents, and HTTP responses, without external check scripts.

 The check result is OK when all Goss rules pass, or CRITICAL when any rule fails.
 See the Goss documentation for the full list of supported resource types and matchers.